 \$ sudo cat /var/log/messages /etc/shadow which is probably not what was intended.
-In most cases it is better to do command line processing outside of sudoers in a scripting language.
+In most cases it is better to do command line processing outside of the sudoers file in a scripting language.
 Exceptions to wildcard rules The following exceptions apply to the above rules: